What Has Happened to the Filler You Injected?

 - Volume changes: Shape changes from partial filler degradation

-How Ultrasound Reveals These Long-Term Changes
+How Ultrasound (Ultrasonography) Reveals These Long-Term Changes

 High-resolution ultrasound is the ideal tool for observing long-term filler changes.
 Fillers at different stages present distinct ultrasound characteristics: